 In this April 1917 file photo, World War I Army recruits who answered the call to enlist fill a street in New York City shortly after President Woodrow Wilson declared war on Germany.
-That same year, as U.S. entered the war, President Wilson proposed the Espionage Act to restrict anti-war criticism that he thought would undermine the war effort.
-Congress approved the law after significant debate, but did not give Wilson all that he asked for.
-Wilson also had wanted power to censor the press and prevent the press from publishing anything the administration thought could aid the enemy.
+That same year, President Wilson proposed the Espionage Act to restrict anti-war criticism that he thought would undermine the war effort.
 Convictions under the Espionage Act of people who published anti-war sentiments or discouraged people from enlisting in the draft led to some of the first Supreme Court cases involving speech repression under the First Amendment.
-While the Supreme Court upheld convictions, the cases, especially through dissenting opinions, laid the framework for future interpretation of the First Amendment's protection of speech.
+(AP Photo, used with permission from the Associated Press)

 The Supreme Court addressed numerous First Amendment issues raised by political actions taken by the U.S. government during World War I — although the Court weighed in only after the hostilities ended.
 While the Court upheld the convictions of many individuals who objected to the war, their cases also laid the groundwork for contemporary First Amendment law.